 On April 24, 2018, the Board approved an increase of funds to the 2016 Permanent Supportive Housing Notice of Funding Availability ("2016 PSH NOFA").
 The increase allocated up to an additional \$4 million (totaling \$12 million) in Housing Successor funds and Federal HOME Investment Partnership funds.
-During 2019-20, the County anticipates and plans to expend the remaining 2016 PSH NOFA funds.
+During FY 2021-22, the County anticipates and plans to expend the remaining 2016 PSH NOFA funds.

-On December 17, 2019, the Board approved the 2020 Supportive Housing Notice of Funding Availability (NOFA) to make available up to thirteen million in Orange County Housing Successor Agency funds, Federal HOME Investment Partnership Program funds and/or Mental Health Services Act funds to promote the acquisition, new construction and acquisition/rehabilitation of Supportive Housing and 200 Project-Based Vouchers to support Orange County's extremely low-income households who are homeless.
+On December 17, 2019, the Board approved the 2020 Supportive Housing Notice of Funding Availability (NOFA) to make available up to thirteen million in Orange County Housing Successor Agency funds, Federal HOME Investment Partnership Program funds and/or Mental Health Services Act funds to promote the acquisition, new construction, and acquisition/rehabilitation of Supportive Housing and 200 Project-Based Vouchers to support Orange County's extremely low-income households who are homeless.
 OCHA is currently receiving proposals for development for the 2020 NOFA.
-No housing successor funds have been approved or encumbered as of FY 2019-20; however, funding applications are being reviewed and it is anticipated that additional projects will be funded with housing successor funds after the date of this report.
+In FY 2020-21, a second addendum to the 2020 NOFA was authorized by the Board of Supervisors.
+An additional 157 Project-Based Vouchers and \$6.5 million in American Rescue Plan Act (ARPA) and Federal Home Investment Partnership funds were added to the pool of available vouchers and funds, totaling 357 Project-Based Vouchers and \$19.5 million, respectively.
+Housing successor funds in the total amount of \$2,400,000 have been approved or encumbered as of FY 2020-21; additionally, funding applications are being reviewed and it is anticipated that additional projects will be funded with housing successor funds after the date of this report.

 Please note that there may be other County funding sources not listed for the below projects, including Project-Based Vouchers HUD VASH and/or Housing Choice Vouchers.
+Also note that previously listed projects that are no longer listed have been fully funded and constructed prior to FY 2020-21.